+Optical fibre connectivity, including splices, optical and/or optical/electrical hybrid connectors, field mountable connectors, splitters and other passive components.

 Customer terminals and pre-terminated drop cables.

 Indoor cabling solutions.

-Enclosures and joints related to optical and copper networks?

-What methods can be envisaged for storage, protection and thermal management of active electronics in outside plant locations covering energy efficiency requirements?
+What methods can be envisaged for storage, protection and thermal management of active electronics in outside plant locations taking into account energy efficiency requirements?

-−What are the most efficient and reliable methods to terminate fibre cables by means of field mountable connectors?

-− What are the issues encountered when splicing bend-insensitive fibres to single-mode fibres?
+Which technical issues should be taken into account when splicing different kinds of single mode fibres?

 What are the optimal strategies for constructing new infrastructure and expansion of existing infrastructure, taking into consideration integrity of installation, maintenance and growth issues?

-What are the key issues when the existing infrastructure of other service providers and utilities (for example, public lighting) is shared to accommodate a new fiber cable and to minimize civil works and excavation?
+What are the key issues when the existing infrastructures of other service providers and utilities (for example, public lighting and sewers) are shared to accommodate a new fibre cable in order to minimize civil works?

 What are the suitable techniques to investigate and/or map the existing infrastructures to avoid excavation and/or damage to the facilities?

-− What are the suitable techniques to connect the premises inside a building?

-− What are the suitable techniques to construct and manage the fibre network inside an apartment?

-− What are the suitable techniques for managing premises/building networks?

 What is the impact of the fibre/cable miniaturization progress on the existing networks?

-What are the suitable techniques for urban areas and rural areas taking into account the optical fibre demand and the size and future expansion of an area?
+What are the suitable techniques for urban areas and rural areas network design, taking into account the optical fibre demand and the size and future expansion of an area?

 What are the regulatory issues to be considered for fibre deployment?